fairandsmart/right-consent/_docs/103-discover-api-guide.md

 }
 {% endhighlight %}

-### Get consent form and submit values
+### Get the consent form and submit values

-When the transaction is in the state CREATED, the next step is submission of consent, calling the url of the task field will produce the form needed for consent submission.
+When the transaction is in the state CREATED, the next step is *submit*: the submission of consent.
+Calling the url of the task field will produce the form needed for consent submission and will include a submission link with a fresh token if needed.

 {% highlight bash %}
 FORM_JSON=`curl -v --header "Authorization: Bearer ${ACCESS_TOKEN}" \